mvolkmann/blog/src/webassembly.md

 ## WASM Instructions

 The tables below summarize the currently supported WASM instructions.
+Understanding these is only necessary when directly writing WASM code in text format or to understand what compilers for higher level languages like Rust generate.

 For more detail, see the {% aTargetBlank "https://github.com/sunfishcode/wasm-reference-manual/blob/master/WebAssembly.md", "WASM Reference Manual" %}.